Grand Prix of Indianapolis: History

 An early rendering of a combined road course layout, ca. 1909.

 The addition of the Grand Prix of Indianapolis established two Indy car races in the Indianapolis area.
 It was the first time since 1970 that multiple Championship/Indy car races are being held in the greater Indianapolis area.
 Through 1970, the Indy 500 was accompanied by the Hoosier Hundred at the Indiana State Fairgrounds, which at the time was a National Championship event.
 The Hoosier Grand Prix at Indianapolis Raceway Park was held as a USAC Champ Car race from 1965 to 1970.

 When the Indianapolis Motor Speedway was under construction in 1909, the original plans included a combined road course layout.
 This would have allowed for both oval track and road course events.
 According to historian Donald Davidson, some initial grading appears to have been completed for what would have been a 5-mile layout, but plans for the road course were scrapped during construction.
 It was not until 1998 that plans for a road course layout at the facility were revived, when the United States Grand Prix was announced.

 In 1990, a street circuit in downtown Indianapolis was proposed, with a goal of attracting a Formula One or CART Indy car race.
 The layout encompassed roads near the Hoosier Dome and Indianapolis Zoo.
 The plan never materialized.

-The 2020 season marked four races were held in Indianapolis, with the three road course events –one during the NASCAR and two during the Intercontinental GT Challenge meeting– as a result of pandemic-related postponements.
-For 2021, the two races are held during the Month of May and the NASCAR weekend.
+In the 2020 season, four races were held in Indianapolis, with the three road course events—one during the NASCAR and two during the Intercontinental GT Challenge meeting—as a result of COVID-19 pandemic-related postponements.
+For 2021, one road course was held during the month of May and one during the NASCAR weekend.